libp2p/docs/README.md

 The documentation site contains several different kinds of content.
 We’d love ❤️ your help with any of it:

-1. **Introductory overviews**: this lives in `content/introduction`.
-If you spot a problem or have improvements, please post an issue or PR.
+1. **Introductory overviews**: If you spot a problem or have improvements, please post an issue or PR.

-2. **Guides, examples, and tutorials**: Most examples currently live in other repositories, like [js-libp2p examples](https://github.com/libp2p/js-libp2p/tree/master/examples).
-If you have thoughts on integrating them better, please file an issue.
-If you have feedback on individual examples or want to add a new one, please file an issue or pull request on the relevant repository.
-If you have ideas for guides or tutorials, they belong here!
-Please propose them in an issue here before creating a pull request.
+2. **Concept guides**: Concept guides are intended to present a brief overview of libp2p-related concepts.

-3. **Concept guides**: Concept guides are intended to present a brief overview of libp2p-related concepts.
-They live in the `content/concepts` folder and should strive to answer:
+   They strive to answer:

     - **What** is this?
     - How does it **relate** to the rest of libp2p?